Top Toys of 1971: Weebles, Barbie, Hot Wheels and Wobbling Toy-Box Energy

 They also fit the broader culture of the period.
 Cars, speed, visual style, and machine fascination were already huge, and Hot Wheels miniaturized all of that into something children could control directly.
 Then they let those children stage high-speed failure on the living-room floor, which is about as good as toy design gets.

 By 1971, Hot Wheels also feel more deeply installed than they do at first-breakout stage.
 They are not just exciting.
 They are becoming infrastructure.
+For the bigger die-cast, orange-track, garage, and carpet-road universe, head to Carpet Cities & Tiny Roads.

 Fun Fact / Why It Still Matters Hot Wheels stayed elite because they combined the thrill of collecting with the endless replay value of building new racing setups.